metriport/metriport/packages/terminology/README.md

 ### Start the Term Server Locally

+Set up the `.env` with the following variables:

+- AWS_REGION=<staging-region>
+- TERMINOLOGY_BUCKET=<umls-bucket>

-To start the term server, run the following command:
+To download the terminology database to your local environment and initiate the service, run this command:

 ```bash
 npm run start